 The huge growth of Costa Rica as an exporter has had several effects on the market.
 Firstly, it has led to lower prices on the pineapple market, as Costa Rican pineapples can be produced and transported quite cheaply.
 Also, the increased supply has put negative pressure on the price.
 Many smaller exporters are having trouble making ends meet and have dropped out of the game.
 Secondly, the rise of Costa Rica has also wiped out traditional suppliers to the European market, such as Ivory Coast and Panama.
 Once the main suppliers to the European market, they have seen their exports to the EU decrease.

-Despite the recent growth, Costa Rica is facing some difficulties.
-2018 was a difficult year for the country, as bad weather and strikes made it harder for producers to produce high-quality pineapples.
-Furthermore, the Costa Rican pineapple market lacks regulations, which could prove harmful in the long-run.
+Despite the recent growth, Costa Rica has been experiencing some difficulties.
+2018 was a difficult period for the country, as prolonged bad weather and strikes made it harder for producers to produce high-quality pineapples.
+Furthermore, the Costa Rican pineapple market lacks environmental regulations, which could prove harmful in the long-run.
 The government has realized this and is aiming to regulate the pineapple industry by creating an official manual that has set standards for safer and effective farming practices.
 This, in turn, has created a new trend for sustainable, organic, pineapple farms, in which fruit companies such as Keelings Ltd. took the lead and purchased the first pesticide-free farm in Costa Rica.

 Asia is the Biggest Growth Market

 Asia is seen as the biggest growth market, both in terms of production and consumption.
 Over the last ten years, the market value of pineapples increased with an annual growth rate of over 5.8%.
-India, Thailand, China, Philippines, and Indonesia account for 80% of all pineapple consumption in the world.
+India, Thailand, China, the Philippines, and Indonesia account for 34% of all pineapple consumption in the world.
 The reason for the recent consumption growth can be found in the increasing population and income, causing the demand for fresh fruit to increase.
 Furthermore, canned pineapples, more affordable and convenient, are also becoming more popular in Southeast Asia.
-China has also started to cultivate more pineapples, whilst simultaneously importing more to meet rising demand.
-There are also several new trends in avocado cultivars: crownless, organic, and mini pineapples.
+China has also started to cultivate more pineapples, whilst simultaneously importing more.

 Higher Demand for Fresh Pineapples Instead of Canned Pineapples